1712n/hygge-website/content/posts/workation-how-to.md

 Central venue quality criteria:
 - **Space.** There should be a huge living room with a welcoming sofa, large dining table, and a number of tiny cozy angles where your lovely introverts would be able to snuggle with their lovely laptops.
 Instagrammable view and catchy design are the advantages.
 - **Area.** In our experience, you can encounter spacious venues either in downtown of big cities or in the middle of nowhere.
 Both options might work or not for your particular team.
 While megapolis give you a plenty of activities and eating-out options, deliveries and easy commuting, isolated houses in the wilds will provide a chance to spend time closer to each other and bring retreat vibes (together with rent-a-car/find-a-driver quests).
 Make sure there are other lodging options nearby for those who wouldn't get a bedroom in the central venue.
-- **Bedrooms** Dont get carried away with big beautiful apartments.
-In our experience 3 bedroom is a perfect numbr for apartment.
-We don't want to turn it into a dorm, right?
+- **Bedrooms** Don't get carried away with big beautiful apartments.
+In our experience 3 bedrooms are perfect for a central venue.
+This way you'll have a spacious place with hosts without turning it into a dorm.
 - **Internet.** Workation concept assumes that your team will spend some time working together while staying at the central venue.
 [Wireless travel repeater](https://www.amazon.com/GL-iNet-GL-MT1300-Wireless-Pocket-Sized-Repeater/dp/B08MKZXGBY/) will help to enhance the connection.
 - **Dishwasher.** Golden rule: wherever you are, your place should have a dishwasher.
 Just write it down.